-Presentation of the management bodies143

-Report from the Appointments and Remuneration Committee

-Report from the Board of Directors
+1. Presentation of the management bodies 149 2.
+Report from the ORES Assets Remuneration Committee 151 3.
+Report from the ORES Appointments and Remuneration Committee 152 4.
+Report from the ORES Assets Board of Directors 154 5.
+Report from the ORES Board of Directors 159

+Due to the common governance established in ORES Assets and ORES and for reasons of transparency, given that directorships are unpaid within ORES Assets and remunerated within ORES (in compliance with CDLD regulations), this Annual Report publishes the presentations of the management bodies and the remuneration reports of ORES Assets and ORES.
 Given the equivalence of the requirements stated in L1523-17 and L6421-1 of the CDLD with those imposed by article 3:12 § 1 9° of the Code of Companies and Associations, this report has been drawn up to meet the obligations required both by the CDLD and the Code of Companies and Associations.